Difference AT and other…2 Dec 2010

 • some muscles no longer need to work so hard, while other weak muscles indirectly and imperceptibly become stronger

-• joints, blood vessels and nerves are given more space
+• joints, blood vessels and nerves are given more space, breathing is freeing up

 In this way, problems that have been caused by unhealthy habitual patterns can be resolved and prevented.